Things to do in Denia Spain

 La Posada del Mar

-Located at the foot of Denia Castle and next to the sea, La Posada del Mar is a beautiful hotel set in a 13th century building.
-There is a gym and sauna plus all rooms have a sea view.
+One of the best hotels in Denia, La Posada del Mar is located at the foot of Denia Castle and next to the sea.
+La Posada del Mar is a beautiful hotel set in a 13th century building, with a gym and sauna plus all rooms have a sea view.

 Find out more and book here.